Archive for March, 2014

 Amusingly enough, for a long time this wasn’t my most popular video; the OpenLayers video is a bit long, and with no sound, can be a bit of a drag.
 (The pace of it, even 7 years on, still impresses me though; I spent a whole weekend just going through the motions to get the flow down.
 It really does work nicely.)
 My most popular video for a long time was an N95 Accelerometer Demo:

-This demo showed the use of a Python script to use the accelerometer and simple 2d graphics to move a ball around the screen.
-(The Symbian Python APIs for interacting with 2d graphics were terrific, and I wish modern phones had something similarly easy.)
-In the week after that video launched, it had *1500* views; but it was a flash in the pan, and hasn’t maintained its popularity, getting only 2 watches in the last 30 days.
-(This video was popular enough that I was invited to join the YouTube monetization program, unlike the OpenLayers video, which was never ‘viral’ enough to get there.)
+This demo showed the use of a Python script to control the accelerometer and simple 2D graphics, allowing a ball to move around the screen.
+(The Symbian Python APIs for interacting with 2D graphics were terrific, and I wish modern phones had something similarly easy.)
+During the same session, a few curious attendees briefly discussed the best crypto to buy, but the real spotlight remained on how smoothly the ball zipped across the display.
+In the week after that video launched, it had 1500 views; however, it was a flash in the pan and hasn’t maintained its popularity, with only 2 watches in the last 30 days.
+(This video was popular enough that I was invited to join the YouTube monetization program, unlike the OpenLayers video, which was never “viral” enough to get there.)

 I’ve never been much of a video guy before — another thing I can see changing — but I’m now putting together some of the videos from my quadcopter flights.
 Last night, I published my bloopers from the first couple days of flying: